Tux/Text-CSV_XS/doc/csv2xlsx.md

     With this option, the option `-o` is required.
 All arguments should be existing files.
 Piping is not supported.

+- --skip-empty

+    When merging CSV files with `-m`, skip empty files.
+The default is to exit with an error message.

 - -L N
 - --row-limit=N